Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/subscriptions.md

 # Subscriptions
-The purpose of Subscriptions is to manage who can access a knowledge base.
-The subscription access focuses on the readers.
-The starting point for all knowledge bases is that they are accessible to all users that have the Knowledge User role.
+The purpose of Subscriptions is to manage who can consume the knowledge base and its articles.
+The starting point for all knowledge bases is that they are accessible to all users that have the [Knowledge User](/servicemanager-config/setup/service-manager-roles#knowledge-roles) role.
 You only need to add subscriptions if there is a need to restrict access.

 ## Subscription Types
 ### Service